Lukas2020-code/TuamAC_Project/README.md

   - The Code of Conduct and Polices links should open in pop up windows

+- #### Gallery

+- Add the dropdown menu so the user can choose from which competitions he/she wants to see the photos (Competition Year, Competition Type and Competition Stage).
+It will avoid to put the pictures directly on the website and will increase performance of that website.
+All pictures could be store in database on the server.

 ## Design

 ### Images

-All athletes images are from my private collection and they were took over the different competitions during the 2023.
+All athletes images are from my private collection and they were took over the different competitions during the 2023 year.
-The rest pictures/images are taken from [!Unsplash](https://unsplash.com/), and [FreeImages](https://www.freeimages.com/) and [Freepik](https://www.freepik.com/).
+The rest pictures/images are taken from [!Unsplash](https://unsplash.com/), [FreeImages](https://www.freeimages.com/) and [Freepik](https://www.freepik.com/).

 ### Icons

-Icons were taken from [FontAwesome](https://fontawesome.com/) - index.html heading and [Freepik](https://www.freepik.com/) - disciplines.
+Icons were taken from [FontAwesome](https://fontawesome.com/) - index.html heading and [Freepik](https://www.freepik.com/) - index.html disciplines.

 ### Colors